More work to be done to achieve LGBTQ+ equality says Senator

 Mike Finnerty 23 Jun 2023

-Fine Gael Senator Regina Doherty
+Fine Gael MEP Regina Doherty

 Ireland has more to do when it comes to achieving LGBTQ+ equality said Fine Gael Senator Regina Doherty.